 We’re not born superheroes.
 People are born with potential, and then life experiences help them grow it.
 We gain our confidence to do something bold and righteous from people we love and are loved by because when their love is strong enough to feed our souls, we go beyond expectations.

-What we need the most in order to be firm and fearless when we are the most scared and terrified is people; really good people!
+What we need the most to be firm and fearless when we are the most scared is people; really good people!
 We need to gain as much strength from their care and support as we can.
-As a result, when our energy depletes they will be the pushing power supplies our exhausted souls.
+As a result, when our energy depletes it will be the pushing power that supplies our exhausted souls.

 It’s Okay To Be Scared While Showing Courage